 Seriously, we brought in so many peppers, I am ashamed to say that the last harvest actually sat on our counter and eventually had to be tossed (if only I had thought about freezing peppers then!)
 We decided we needed an easy way to preserve our peppers quickly!

 Generally, we try to use everything on our homestead, so letting peppers go to waste was a big no-no. So, we needed to find a way to preserve these peppers!
 Let me tell you, freezing peppers is the best way to preserve your peppers.
 Wanna know why?
 Well, I am going to fill you in.

-And if you haven’t planned for any peppers in your garden, grab some pepper seeds and get them started.
-You won’t regret it, I promise!
+And if you haven't planned for any peppers in your garden, grab some pepper seeds (any type of pepper) and get them started.
+You won't regret it, I promise!

 If you are familiar with preserving other veggies out of your garden, you probably know that food preservation can often times be really time consuming.

 If you are canning for preservation, you have to make sure your ingredients are just right so that the canned food is safe.
 And the canning process itself can actually take quite a while.

 Of course we do get to work canning peppers as a way to preserve some of them because, well, canned peppers are super yummy!
 But, quite frankly, there isn't always time for that.